ImmortalDemonGod/RNA_PREDICT/docs/pipeline/integration/Integrated_RNA_3D_Prediction_Pipeline_Final_Comprehensive_Design.md

 	•	For TorsionBERT, modify torsion_bert_predictor.py to wrap the BERT model with LoRA.

 (B) Pairformer Integration:
-	•	If you have a partial “pretrained Pairformer,” define a PairformerLoRAAdapter that wraps each attention block.
+	•	If you have a partial "pretrained Pairformer," define a PairformerLoRAAdapter that wraps each attention block.

-(C) Add a “UnifiedPipeline” script or class that orchestrates:
+(C) Add a "UnifiedPipeline" script or class that orchestrates:
 	1. Adjacency input
 	2. TorsionBERT (LoRA) → angles
 	3. Pairformer (LoRA) → pair embeddings